 High School Transition Resources

 Going to college is very different from high school and that transitioning to college can be a bit overwhelming.
-That's why we recommend preparing in advance for your college experience.
+That's why we recommend preparing in advance for your children's college experience.

 How Students Can Better Prepare for College Services